ikolokotronis/image-thumbnail-api/README.md

 ```

 ### Testing user
-Because the API has no registration functionality, a testing admin user is created upon every container build.
+Because the API has no registration functionality, a testing admin user is created upon every container build, to allow accessing the django-admin panel.
 To access the account, use these credentials:
 * <b>username</b>: admin
 * <b>password</b>: admin

 Admin's default tier is <b>Enterprise</b>.
 To access the token that was generated for this account, go to django-admin and view the Token model.
-You can use it in your request headers.

 <p align="right">(<a href="#top">back to top</a>)</p>